folio-org/.github/README-go-lint.md

 The Workflows in this repository named `go-lint*.yml` are for linting and code analysis for Go-based back-end projects.

 A set of important linting facilities are configured by default.
-The project can also configure additional relevant facilities as explained in the following [Configuration](#configuration) sections.
+The project can also configure additional relevant facilities as explained in the following [Configuration](#configuration) and other sections.

+The project can decide and enforce how strict to be with [Go code formatting](#go-code-formatting).

-Refer to example workflows at https://github.com/folio-org/mod-reporting
+Refer to example workflows and configuration at https://github.com/folio-org/mod-reporting

 (Refer to the main [README-go](README-go.md) for the build and deployment facilities.)